stackbit-projects/willauriersite-24ae1/content/pages/index.md

     section_id: cta
     title: Contact Us
     content: >
       Have questions about WILL or how you can get involved?
-Feel free to email us at marketing@willaurier.org.
+Feel free to contact us using the link below.
     actions:
       - label: Contact now
         url: /contact